 If you live in an area with cold winters and freezing temperatures (e.g., St. Louis), frost-free is the way to go.
 A frost-free hose bib is low-maintenance and gives better protection against faucet leaks, burst pipes, and water damage.
 Simply disconnect your hose from the hose bib before the first winter freeze, and you’re all set.

-How to Winterize Your Hose Bib
+How do you Winterize a Frost Free Hose Bib

 If you have a frost-free hose bib, all you need to do is unscrew your hose from the hose bib before the first frost hits.
 As long as your hose bib is properly installed, this will allow water to drain out of the stem.
 (The stem is the short length of pipe that runs through the exterior wall.
 It connects the outdoor hose bib to the indoor water line.)
 If you have a non–frost-free hose bib, further steps will need to be taken to prevent frozen pipes.
 Call on the professional plumbers at Tony LaMartina Plumbing Company to ensure your home plumbing is ready for winter!